Establishing a Local Resident Educator Program

 Schools/districts seeking to establish a Resident Educator Program must first determine if they have the necessary qualified personnel to begin the program.
 The school/district should meet the following personnel requirements:

 - Educator(s) who can serve as mentor(s) and hold or have previously held (for retired teachers) the five-year professional Ohio educator license or permanent educator license.
-These educators must also have completed the two-day state Instructional Mentoring Academy.
+These educators must also have completed the two-day state Resident Educator Academy.
 Read more about the requirements for and the role of a certified Mentor here.

 - Educator(s) assigned by the school/district in OEDS serve in the role of Program Coordinator for the Resident Educator Program.
 Read more about the requirements for and the role of a Program Coordinator here.